adilblanco/purview-data-governance-masterclass/Lab-11 - Health Management Reports.md

 This diagram illustrates the entity relationship for the domain model ([source](https://learn.microsoft.com/en-us/purview/unified-catalog-self-serve-analytics)):
 ![Purview Domain Model ERD](/assets/purview-domain-model-erd.png)

+**✨ Pro Tip:** This self-service capability can be used to write Data Quality error records to the data store, enabling further analysis and reporting of the erroneous data.
+[Read more](https://learn.microsoft.com/en-us/purview/unified-catalog-data-quality-error-records)

 ---

 **⏸️ Reflection:** The Health Management Reports in Purview provide valuable insights into the health of your data estate.
 Reflect on the following questions: